 It shouldn’t matter

-I want to be clear about something: it really shouldn’t matter.
+I want to be clear about something: it shouldn’t matter.

 Sometimes it’s obvious

-Arm Wrestling We all know by now that having multiple anti-malware tools installed simultaneously is generally okay.
-However, having more than one actually running at the same time is a recipe for unintended side-effects.
+Clashing programs are well known in the malware arena.
+Having multiple anti-malware tools installed simultaneously is generally okay.
+However, having more than one anti-malware tool actually running at the same time is a recipe for unintended side effects.
 The result can be false positives, missed detection, or even program crashes.
-This is why most anti-malware tools either complain about or explicitly disable any pre-existing tool if it’s noticed at setup time.
+This is why most anti-malware tools either complain about or explicitly disable any other such tool if it’s noticed at setup time.

 It’s about diagnosis

-Understanding that some software might not play well with other software is important when you’re diagnosing a problem.
-Eliminating likely suspects by exiting, disabling, or, in the worst case, uninstalling, can provide valuable information if the problem you’re experiencing suddenly goes away.
+Understanding that some software might not play well with others is important when you’re diagnosing a problem.
+Eliminating likely suspects by exiting, disabling, or (in the worst case) uninstalling can provide valuable information if the problem you’re experiencing suddenly goes away.

 The problem, of course, is understanding what the “likely suspects” might be.